ElReyDeLosGorditos/IT342-BituinDestinations/README.md

   Offers comprehensive travel guides, itineraries, and blog posts about popular destinations, travel tips, and cultural insights.
 It helps customers plan their trips with detailed information about each location.

 - **Online Booking System**
   A seamless booking process for flights, hotels, or tour packages.
-Customers can select their preferred options, view a summary, and proceed to payment—all without leaving the site.
+Customers can select their preferred options, view a summary, and proceed to payment.

 #### **Mobile Functions:**
 - **Flight and Hotel Tracking**